xyxj1024/xyxj1024.github.io/_posts/2022-04-21-linux-rbtree.md

         link_va(va, root, parent, link, head);
 }
 ```
 to insert a free block onto the global red-black tree and the allocation is done over free area lookups rather than finding a hole between two busy blocks, [which allows to have lower number of objects representing the free space and thus to have less external fragmentation](https://patchwork.kernel.org/project/linux-mm/cover/20190406183508.25273-1-urezki@gmail.com/). <code>vmap_struct</code>'s are sorted by their <code>va_start</code> fields.
-Given a virtual memory address <code>addr</code>, a tree lookup probably resembles this:
+Basically, given a virtual memory address <code>addr</code>, a tree lookup resembles this:
 ```c
 while (node) {
     struct vmap_area *va;